Cosmian/mse-cli/documentation/docs/subcommand/remove.md

 Removing your application from the project...
 ```

-It will remove it from your project dashboard.
+The app will be removed from your project dashboard.

-It will also remove your context directory from your local host.
+The context directory of your app will be removed locally as well.